 Risk Solutions has offices near Hartford, CT, Philadelphia, PA, Chicago, IL, and Ft.
-Wayne, IN and markets and underwrites employer medical stop-loss for Standard Security Life Insurance Company of New York ("Standard Security Life"), Madison National Life Insurance Company, Inc. ("Madison National Life"), Independence American, and one other carrier.
+Wayne, IN and markets and underwrites employer medical stop-loss for Standard Security Life Insurance Company of New York ("Standard Security Life") and Independence American.
 The Company has a 51% interest in HIO, which is headquartered in Minneapolis, MN.
 HIO is a lead generation agency through its well-established internet domain address: www.healthinsurance.org.
 The Company owns Specialty Benefits, which is also headquartered in Minneapolis, MN.
 Specialty Benefits is a sales and marketing company.
 AspiraAMas.com and Healthedeals.com are divisions of Specialty Benefits.
 The Company owns IPA Family, which is headquartered in Tampa, FL.
 IPA Family is a consumer direct sales agency.
 The Company has a 92% interest in IPAD, which is headquartered in Lake Mary, FL.
 IPAD is a consumer direct sales call center.
 The Company has an 80% ownership in GAF, a holding company for agencies that primarily produce occupational accident and injury on duty business.
 GAF has offices in Marshfield, MA and Dallas, TX.